Human trafficking from Vietnam to Europe: What can be done? – DW – 12/18/2024

 Young Vietnamese from these so-called "villages of tycoons," like Nam, face strong pressure from family and wider society to succeed, like others who have managed to migrate to Europe.

-Some Vietnamese people smugglers and organizations which facilitate work visas also use social media to disseminate images of expensive cars, luxury trips or fancy brand clothing, to influence people's decision to migrate.
+Some Vietnamese people smugglers and organizations that facilitate work visas also use social media to disseminate images of expensive cars, luxury trips or fancy brand clothing, to influence people's decision to migrate.

 "Wealth is communicated on social media, and this also creates a false image.
 There is hardly any information about failures," Baumann said.